Richard Goodwin (sportsman)

 Richard Goodwin (born 8 March 1987) is a Filipino-Australian sportsman who has represented the Philippines national cricket team, national rugby league team, and national rugby sevens team.

 Sporting career

 Cricket

 Goodwin plays for the Cromer Cricket Club in the Manly Warringah Cricket Association, where he captains the First Grade side.
 In March 2019, he was named in the Philippines squad for the Regional Finals of the 2018–19 ICC T20 World Cup East Asia-Pacific Qualifier tournament.
-He made his Twenty20 International (T20I) debut for the Philippines against Papua New Guinea on 22 March 2019.
+He made his Twenty20 International (T20I) debut against Papua New Guinea on 22 March 2019.

-In February 2022, he was named in the Philippines' team for the 2022 ICC Men's T20 World Cup Global Qualifier A tournament in Oman.
+He was part of the Philippines team for the 2022 ICC Men's T20 World Cup Global Qualifier A tournament in Oman.